 Spinoza Centre for Neuroimaging

-The Spinoza Centre for Neuroimaging is a collaboration between the Netherlands Institute for Neuroscience, the University of Amsterdam, the VU University, the VU University Medical Centre Amsterdam and the Academic Medical Center.
+The Spinoza Centre for Neuroimaging is a collaboration between the Netherlands Institute for Neuroscience, the VU University, and Amsterdam UMC.
 The Spinoza Centre offers its ultrasensitive MRI-scanners to four hundred researchers in the Amsterdam region for their fundamental research into the workings of the brain and brain disorders.

 The research of the Spinoza Centre on healthy and diseased brains is focused on: